-- Inhaled therapy is preferred. - Give "as needed" to relieve intermittent or worsening symptoms, and on a regular basis to prevent or reduce persistent symptoms. - The choice between β2-agonists, anticholinergics, methylxanthines, and combination therapy depends on the availability of medications and each patient's individual response in terms of both symptom relief and side effects. - Regular treatment with long-acting bronchodilators is more effective and convenient than treatment with short-acting bronchodilators. - Combining bronchodilators may improve efficacy and decrease the risk of side effects compared to increasing the dose of a single bronchodilator.
+- Inhaled therapy is preferred. - Give "as needed" to relieve intermittent or worsening symptoms, and on a regular basis to prevent or reduce persistent symptoms. - The choice between β2-agonists, anticholinergics, methylxanthines, and combination therapy depends on the availability of medications and each patient's individual response in terms of both symptom relief and side effects. - Regular treatment with long-acting bronchodilators, including nebulized formulations, is more effective and convenient than treatment with short-acting bronchodilators. - Combining bronchodilators of different pharmacologic classes may improve efficacy and decrease the risk of side effects compared to increasing the dose of a single bronchodilator.